techs-playground/mongodb-basics-docker-compose/README.md

  ### Loading provided dataset to the my Atlas cluster

-After connect to my Atlas cluster, run the following command from the mongo shell to load the dataset:
+After connect to my Atlas cluster, run the following command from the mongo shell to load the ```movieDetails``` dataset:

 ```bash
 MongoDB Enterprise Sandbox-shard-0:PRIMARY> load("loadMovieDetailsDataset.js")